Werner-Staeblein/Project-2-modified-resubmit/README.md

 # Testing

-Testing was done incrementally with every change in the functionality of code (Javascript) using console.log.
+The working functionality was tested incrementally with every change in the functionality of code (Javascript) using console.log.

 Only once there were no error messages shown, the development process continued thus resolving issues along the development process.